Code-Institute-Submissions/Christmas-Baking-For-Kids/README.md

    Tutor support tried to help but it stumpped them too.
  - I would like to iron out some issues on the smaller screens, they are functional but not ideal.I would be looking to put the buttons vertically centered next to the images.
+ - On smaller screens I have an issue when using dev tools that i see the screen not aligning but when others view it through heroku is shows aligned. very frustrating.

 # Deployment